cockroachdb/docs/src/current/v22.1/show-backup.md

 ### Show a backup taken with the incremental location option

-{% include_cached new-in.html version="v22.1" %} To view an incremental backup that was taken with the `incremental_location` option, run `SHOW BACKUP` with the full backup and incremental backup location following the original `BACKUP` statement.
+{% include new-in.md version="v22.1" %} To view an incremental backup that was taken with the `incremental_location` option, run `SHOW BACKUP` with the full backup and incremental backup location following the original `BACKUP` statement.

 {{site.data.alerts.callout_info}}
 `SHOW BACKUP` can display backups taken with the `incremental_location` option **or** for [locality-aware backups](take-and-restore-locality-aware-backups.html), but not for locality-aware backups taken with the `incremental_location` option.